chainhaus/pycorda/README.md

 pip install pycorda
 ```

+Note that you may need to install other required software, depending on your platform.
+See the platform specific instructions.

 If there is a H2 server running with tcp connections allowed,
 then you can connect to a database located at the JDBC url with: